microsoft/rushjs.io-website/pages/configs/rush_json.md

      * If true, then `rush install` will use the PNPM workspaces feature to perform the
      * install.
      *
-     * This feature uses PNPM to peform the entire monorepo install.
+     * This feature uses PNPM to perform the entire monorepo install.
 When using workspaces, Rush will
      * generate a "pnpm-workspace.yaml" file referencing all local projects to install.
 Rush will
      * also generate a "pnpmfile.js" which is used to provide preferred versions support.
 When install
      * is run, this pnpmfile will be used to replace dependency version ranges with a smaller subset